Aishwaryeahh-cy/tiny-tip-clean/README.md

 The **Threat Intelligence Platform** is a tool for **real-time threat analysis** on IP addresses, domains, and URLs.
 It helps users detect suspicious activity and make informed security decisions.

-This platform is ideal for cybersecurity professionals, analysts, and enthusiasts.
+Ideal for cybersecurity professionals, analysts, and enthusiasts.

 ---